kulcsarrudolf/pasztor.at/content/about/janos/_index.md

     end_time: 2018-06-30
 ---

-I'm a software engineer with a strong background in DevOps, with a history of hosting and delivering content.

-I run an active [DevOps and development community on Discord](https://pasztor.at/discord), come in and say hi!
+Hi there!
+I'm a software engineer who loves writing.
+I've been in the industry for over 10 years, and I would like to share what I have learned.